estruyf/vscode-demo-time/README.md

       <code>setState</code>
     </td>
     <td>
       Set a state in the extension which is cleared on startup or when you reset the demos.
-You can use the state value in your demo steps by using the following `{STATE_<key>}` syntax.
+You can use the state value in your demo steps by using the following <code>{STATE_<key>}</code> syntax.
     </td>
     <td>